-- In an election year, if the current Chair of the Council has been reelected as a member of the Council, they shall preside at the annual meeting until a new Chair of the Council has been elected.
+- In an election year, if the current Chair of the Council has been re-elected as a member of the Council, they shall preside at the annual meeting until a new Chair of the Council has been elected.
 They may exercise an original vote in respect of the election of the new Chair of the Council and shall give a casting vote in the case of an equality of votes. - j Following the election of the Chair of the Council and Vice-Chair (if there is one) of the Council at the annual meeting, the business shall include: - i.
 In an election year, delivery by the Chair of the Council and councillors of their acceptance of office forms unless the Council resolves for this to be done at a later date.
 In a year which is not an election year, delivery by the Chair of the Council of their acceptance of office form unless the Council resolves for this to be done at a later date; - ii.
 Confirmation of the accuracy of the minutes of the last meeting of the Council; - iii.
 Receipt of the minutes of the last meeting of a committee; - iv.
 Consideration of the recommendations made by a committee; - v.
-Review of delegation arrangements to committees, subcommittees, staff and other local authorities; - vi.
-Review of the terms of reference for committees; - vii.
+Review of delegation arrangements to committees, sub-committees, staff and other local authorities; - vi.
+Review of the terms of reference for committees and working groups; - vii.
 Appointment of members to existing committees; - viii.
 Appointment of any new committees in accordance with standing order 4; - ix.
 Review and adoption of appropriate standing orders and financial regulations; - x.
 Review of the eligibility criteria for the use of the general power of competence - xi.
 Review and adoption of the council's annual report - xii.
 Review and adoption of the council's training plan - xiii.
-Review of representation on or work with external bodies and
+Review of arrangements (including legal agreements) with other local authorities, not-for-profit bodies and businesses; - xiv.
+Review of representation on or work with external bodies and arrangements for reporting back; - xv.
+Review of inventory of land and other assets including buildings and office equipment;

-- arrangements for reporting back; - xiv.
-Review of inventory of land and other assets including buildings and office equipment; - xv.
-Confirmation of arrangements for insurance cover in respect of all insurable risks; - xvi.
-Review of the Council's and/or staff subscriptions to other bodies; - xvii.
-Review of the Council's complaints procedure; - xviii.
-Review of the Council's policies, procedures and practices in respect of its obligations under freedom of information and data protection legislation (see also standing orders 11, 20 and 21); - xix.
-Review of the Council's policy for dealing with the press/media; - xx.
-Review of the Council's employment policies and procedures; - xxi.
-Review of the Council's expenditure incurred under s.137 of the Local Government Act 1972 - xxii.
-Determining the time and place of ordinary meetings of the Council up to and including the next annual meeting of the Council - xxiii.
-Risk policy statements and consequential risk management arrangement.
+- xvi.
+Confirmation of arrangements for insurance cover in respect of all insurable risks: - xvii.
+Review of the Council's and/or staff subscriptions to other bodies; - xviii.
+Review of the Council's complaints procedure; - xix.
+Review of the Council's policies, procedures and practices in respect of its obligations under freedom of information and data protection legislation (see also standing orders 11, 20 and 21); - xx.
+Review of the Council's policy for dealing with the press/media; - xxi.
+Review of the Council's employment policies and procedures; - xxii.
+Review of the Council's expenditure incurred under s.137 of the Local Government Act 1972 - xxiii.
+Determining the time and place of ordinary meetings of the Council up to and including the next annual meeting of the Council. - xxiv.
+Review and adoption of risk policy statements and consequential risk management arrangement.